Thaelin/assignment-gis/README.md

 ## My project

-Fill in (either in English, or in Slovak):
+Weather Check

-**Application description**: `<fill in>`
+**Application description**:
+Application will be able to show huge variety of weather data related to given coordinates/city name.

+**Data source**:
-**Data source**: Weather data will be downloaded through OpenWeatherMap API (there is one limitation - max.
+Weather data will be downloaded through OpenWeatherMap API (there is one limitation - max.
 60 API requests per minute - should be fine).
 Other data, like point of interests will be downloaded from other OpenStreetMap data sources.

 **Technologies used**:
 - Node.js for business logic and communication with DB
 - PostgreSQL as a RDBMS
 - HTML, CSS, JS for frontend representation
 - Mapbox
-- OpenWeatherMap
-- OpenStreetMap